Best Oahu Beaches for Beginner Surfers

 (And don’t miss out on the panoramic view on Oahu’s landscape while you’re there!)

 Diamond Head is the perfect beach for beginners.
 The waves are long and mellow, which will give you a relaxing and stress-free experience as someone who just started surfing.
-The aesthetics aren’t half bad either, as the beach’s natural beauty is one of the most mesmerizing on the island.
+The aesthetics aren’t half bad either!

 Check out some Mickey’s Surf Schools there and get ready to have some fun!